stolostron/rhacm-docs/console/console.md

 ## Governance and risk
 {: #grc}

 Use the Governance and risk dashboard to create and manage policies and policy controllers.
-For more information, see [{{site.data.keyword.product}} Governance and risk](../compliance/compliance_intro.md).
+For more information, see [Red Hat Advanced Cluster Management for Kubernetes Governance and risk](../compliance/compliance_intro.md).